lightning-auriga/process.phenotypes/docs/source/tutorial.md

 ./yaml-configuration/yaml_validator.py inst/examples/example.dataset.yaml inst/examples/example.shared_models.yaml yaml-configuration/schema.datasets.yaml yaml-configuration/schema.shared-models.yaml
 ```

+Note that this requires access to Python 3.x and the jsonschema package.

 ## Execution

 Within R, load `devtools`, then use it to install `process.phenotypes`.
 The example shown here will also pull in any required R dependencies (enumerated in the `DESCRIPTION` file in the source).